 Each day rate or custom outing will have a set limit for that set up.
 However, you can always harvest above your limit for an additional cost of $30 per pheasant and $15 per chukar.

-What is the average gratuity for the guides?
+What is the average gratuity for the guides and Highland staff?

-The per person gratuity is roughly an average of $25 per person on a half day, and $35 per person on a full day hunt.
+The per person gratuity is roughly an average of $25/$30 per person on a half day outing, and $35/$40 per person on a full day hunt.
 Please keep in mind these are averages and that larger outings/group events with higher bird limits gratuities can be higher and definitely appreciated.
 Highland staff which would include cooks, greeters and all staff typically an average of $50/$75 per day to be divided among the staff.
 As always we truly appreciate your business and all of us here enjoy the opportunity to accommodate your group.
 We look forward to serving all of our customers and enjoy seeing everyone having a great time at Highland Hunting.

 Do you ever mix any groups?